Configure access to an LDAP directory manually in Directory Utility on Mac

 Click OK to finish manually creating the configuration to access an LDAP directory.

-If you want the computer to access the LDAP directory you created a configuration for, add the directory to a custom search policy in the Authentication pane and the Contacts pane of Search Policy in Directory Utility.
+If you want the computer to access the LDAP directory you created a configuration for, add the directory to a custom search policy in the Authentication options and the Contacts options of Search Policy in Directory Utility.
+See Define search policies.

 Important: If you change your IP address and computer name using